fuadidendi/streamlit-object-detection-yolov9/README.md

-# Object Detection using YoloV9 and Streamlt Python
+# Object Detection using YoloV9 and Streamlit Python

 ## Folder contents